awsdocs/aws-kms-developer-guide/doc_source/importing-keys-get-public-key-and-token.md

    $ openssl enc -d -base64 -A -in PublicKey.b64 -out PublicKey.bin
    ```

-Repeat these two steps for the import token, and then proceed to [Step 3: Encrypt the Key Material](importing-keys-encrypt-key-material.md)\.
+Repeat these two steps for the import token, and then proceed to [Step 3: Encrypt the key material](importing-keys-encrypt-key-material.md)\.